Thinkific Pricing: Is it Worth It?

 Thinkific Plus is a more customized option that is priced according to specific requirements.
 To get pricing, you have to talk with a Thinkific representative.

-Is Thinkific Pricing Worth It?
+Thinkific Pricing: Is Thinkific Worth It?

 I think answering this question requires first answering whether you think paying for a course platform is worth it.

 I hear from a lot of readers who are very cost conscious and balk at the idea of spending $39 or $99 a month on a platform.
-As I write here, if all you are doing is selling access to videos, that may be fine – it may not be worth it to pay for a course platform.
+As I write here, if all you are doing is selling access to videos, that may be fine – it may not be worth it to pay for a top online course platform.

 But if you are serious about offering educational experiences that are well-designed, impactful, and easy to track and measure, you need a course platform.
 And, if $99 a month sounds like too much, you need a better strategy for your course business – that amount should represent a fraction of the revenue you generate monthly.